Darren Jarman: Retirement and recognition

 An emotional Jarman retired after the 2001 Elimination Final loss to Carlton, closing the book on his playing career with a further 2 goals.

-Darren loves a punt on the dogs and owns three harness trots tiger Tara being his best.

 After being inducted into the SANFL Hall of Fame in 2006, on 19 July 2007 Jarman's outstanding 17-season career of top-flight football was recognised with induction into the Australian Football Hall of Fame.

 Jarman was awarded Life Membership of the Adelaide Football Club in March 2008.

 Coaching career

 From 2002 to 2004 Jarman re-joined the Adelaide Football Club as an assistant coach to Gary Ayres.
 In 2006 he was appointed assistant coach to brother Andrew Jarman at North Adelaide, ending in 2007.

+Personal life

+In March 2023, Jarman, alongside former AFL player Jay Schulz and the family of former AFL player Shane Tuck, launched a class action lawsuit in the Supreme Court of Victoria against the AFL and the Richmond, Port Adelaide, Hawthorn and Adelaide football clubs, with the plaintiffs alleging that the defendants failed to ensure proper concussion management during the plaintiffs' playing careers.